 - Media Effectiveness Checklist, used to measure whether media stories (using radio, print, digital or other means) effectively communicate (categorized into accuracy, completeness, tone, and impact) about the slavery situation and/or solutions relevant to national or local context.

 - Advocacy Milestone Tracker, which tracks progress towards desired policy changes.

 - Coalition Organizational Capacity Assessment Tool, which helps identify key areas of strength and areas of potential improvement for a coalition’s development, and then helps create an action plan to build a coalition’s capacity.
 The assessment focuses on five key performance areas: governance and management; program quality; human resource and capacity development; external relationships; and operations.

-See our Catalyzing a Civil Society Movement Against Slavery booklet for details of our Community Liberation Initiative.
 The Free the Slaves Monitoring, Learning & Evaluation Department adheres to the American Evaluation Association Guiding Principles.